GREEN RIDGE

 GEOLOGY

 Intrusive breccias can be the host for metallic ore deposits and aesthetic mineral specimens.
 An intrusive breccia is a cylindrical structure that is formed by the violent ascent of volatiles near the top of a shallow intrusion as it cools.
 The force of volatiles escaping to the surface causes the rock to fracture and fault, providing open spaces for subsequent mineralization by hydrothermal fluids.
 These high temperature acidic fluids are responsible for the alteration of plagioclase to muscovite and clay within the adjacent granodiorite breccia blocks and for the precipitation of quartz and metallic ore (usually as sulfides) on the walls of the blocks.
-Most intrusive breccia metallic mineral deposits within the Snoqualmie region are currently uneconomic due to poor acccesibility and/or the low tenor of the ore (Cu, Au, Ag), but many mining claims are still active that produce some of the finest quartz and sulfide mineral specimens in the world.
+Most intrusive breccia metallic mineral deposits within the Snoqualmie region are currently uneconomic due to poor accesibility and/or the low tenor of the ore (Cu, Au, Ag), but many mining claims are still active that produce some of the finest quartz and sulfide mineral specimens in the world.

 Most of the Green Ridge breccia exposure lies well within the oxidized supergene environment, with most of the sulfide oxidized to goethite.
 The Green Ridge breccia contains vugs large enough to walk into.
 Many pockets collapsed during mineralization, producing pockets with bare walls and an abundance of doubly terminated crystals.
 Multiple periods of mineralization are recorded in sceptered, inclusion rich, and phantomed quartz crystals.